-Maharashtra SSC 10th result 2018: How to check MSBSHSE result
+Declared!
+Maharashtra SSC 10th result 2018: How to check at mahresult.nic.in, maharashtraeducation.com and results.mkcl.org

-Maharashtra SSC 10th result 2018: The Maharashtra State Board of Secondary and Higher Secondary Education (MSBSHSE), Pune will declare the Maharashtra Board SSC or Class 10 examination result today at 1 pm.
+Maharashtra SSC 10th result 2018: The Maharashtra State Board of Secondary and Higher Secondary Education (MSBSHSE), Pune has declared the Maharashtra Board SSC or Class 10 examination result today at 1 pm.
 Students will now be able to check their respective scores at the official websites — mahresult.nic.in, maharashtraeducation.com and results.mkcl.org.
 In case of heavy traffic, if one is unable to open these websites, he/she may also check the marks at examresults.net.
 The students can also check the results via SMS.
-The candidates who are using mobile operators like Idea, Vodafone, Reliance, Tata, BSNL can send their seat number to 57766, 58888111.
-The Maharashtra Board conducted the SSC examination from March 1 to March 24.

 Read | Maharashtra SSC 10th result 2018 date, time